rsutton/devops-takehome/README.md

 1. `BLOCK I/O`: The amount of data the container has read to and written from block devices on the host
 1. `PIDs`: the number of processes or threads the container has created

+More information about this tool can be found at [docker stats](https://docs.docker.com/engine/reference/commandline/stats/)

 These hardware metrics are important to watch because they provide the most basic indications of system health and can help to identify over and under-subscribed resources in need of improvement to increase performance and efficiency, and possibly to reduce costs.
+For each resource, physical functional components such as cpu, memory, disk, we are interested in determining their `utilization`, `saturation`, and `errors`.
+According to [The Use Method](http://www.brendangregg.com/usemethod.html) by Brendan Gregg, these are defined as:

+        - utilization: the average time that the resource was busy servicing work
+        - saturation: the degree to which the resource has extra work which it can't service, often queued
+        - errors: the count of error events

-For example, we might want to be notified if cpu usage is consistently over some threshold, perhaps 90% or if there are sudden increases that can be correlated with increased application response time.
+For example, we might want to be notified if cpu usage is consistently over some threshold, perhaps 90% or if there are sudden increases that can be correlated with increased application response time, i.e. saturation.

 Building on top of docker stats we have [cadvisor](https://hub.docker.com/r/google/cadvisor/) which provides graphical display of docker stats output.
 Nice, but still no persistent storage for trend analysis.
 For this we need a database.
 The cadvisor dashboard is available through your browser: